 Whether it’s good for the body, soothing for the soul, or transports you to a nostalgic happy place from your childhood, there’s something deeply satisfying about chicken noodle soup that resonates with most people.

-For the broth, we combined chicken carcasses, aromatics including carrots, onions, celery, thyme, sage, parsley, and rosemary, and slowly reduced it in a CVap Cook and Hold Oven set at 180 + 30 for 8 hours with Constant Cook ON.
+For the broth, we combined chicken carcasses, aromatics (including carrots, onions, celery, thyme, sage, parsley, and rosemary), and slowly reduced it in a CVap Cook & Hold Oven set at 180°F + 30 for 8 hours with Constant Cook ON.

-Chicken thighs were vacuum-sealed with olive oil and salt and CVap-poached at 165 + 2 for 2 hours with Constant Cook ON.
+Chicken thighs were vacuum-sealed with olive oil and salt and poached in a CVap oven 165°F + 2 for two hours, with Constant Cook ON.
 The result was a confit with an almost buttery texture.

-The skin was removed from the CVap-poached chicken and open fried in a Collectramatic fryer at 350°F for four minutes.
+The skin was removed from the poached chicken and open fried in a Collectramatic fryer at 350°F for four minutes.

-Celery, carrots, and onions were steamed in a CVap at 200 + 0 for one hour and added to the stock and held until it was time to assemble the plates.
+Celery, carrots, and onions were steamed in a CVap oven at 200°F + 0 for one hour and added to the stock and held until it was time to assemble the plates.

 For plating, we started with the steamed noodles and topped them with the vegetables, followed by pulled confit of chicken.

 We then poured hot stock over the bowls and garnished with fresh herbs and the fried chicken skin crisps.

 It just doesn’t get more satiating than that!

 Want to learn more?
 Visit our Let’s Talk page and join our mailing list!